optakt/optakt.github.io/content/knowledge/scalinghistory.md

 This means the native currency's full potential is not utilised as once they are locked, they can no longer be used for any other purposes unless they are unlocked after the locking period expires.
 Network’s security is proportional to the value of stake committed.

-## Sharding and layer 2 solutions
+## Sharding and Layer 2 Solutions

 For solving this scaling issue, 'sharding' is introduced (e.g. in the case of [Ethereum 2.0](https://www.youtube.com/watch?v=ctzGr58_jeI&t=657s&ab_channel=Finematics)).
 Sharding is a way of spreading the computing and storage workload from a blockchain network, so that each node no longer has to process the entire network's transactional load.
 Each node only needs to maintain info corresponding to its specific shard or partition.
-For example, addresses starting with “0x00” will be part of shard 1 and addresses starting with “0x01” will be part of shard 2 etc.
+For example, addresses starting with “0x00” are part of shard 1 and addresses starting with “0x01” are part of shard 2 etc.
 There is a mechanism in place for inter-shard communication so that the whole blockchain is still viewable from any node.
-All the shards will be connected to the “Beacon chain” which will have all the history with it and acts as an orchestrator of the whole network.
+All the shards are connected to the “Beacon chain” which has access to all the chain's history and acts as an orchestrator of the whole network.
-The consensus between all the shards will be maintained by a "beacon chain".
+The consensus between all the shards is maintained by a "beacon chain".
 However, sharding has its own challenges.
 Corrupting nodes in a given shard may lead to permanent loss of data.
 One way to tackle this issue is by randomly assigning a node to a shard and randomly reassigning the node to another shard.
-Sharding has another problem that the composability aspect of smart contract compatible blockchain will no longer exist.
+Sharding has another problem: smart contract compatible blockchains are no longer composable.
 For example, if a Decentralized Finance (DeFi) platform built on top of Ethereum relies on relies on or combines few other projects, then in a sharded system of Ethereum2.0, ideally they should be on the same shard which may not always be the case.
 If they are not on the same shard then they all needs to be ok with asynchronous updates which is [not ideal](https://www.coindesk.com/tech/2020/10/13/will-a-sharded-ethereum-be-flexible-enough-for-decentralized-finance/).